Emmanuelson321/Sprocket-Central-Marketing_Analysis/README.md

 ## Introduction
 Sprocket Central Pty Ltd. is a mid-sized company specializing in high-quality bikes and accessible cycling accessories for riders.
 Their marketing team is looking to boost business by analyzing their existing customer dataset to determine customer trends and behavior.
 They are also looking to expand into a new market.
 We (KPMG) are helping to do this with a suitable marketing strategy.
-The client (Sprocket Central Pty Ltd) provided KPMG with 3 data sets and 1 dataset of New Customers for recommendation.
+The client (Sprocket Central Pty Ltd) provided KPMG with 3 data sets and 1 dataset of new customers for recommendation.

 - Customer Demographic
 - Customer Addresses